Using your own servers with Maestro

 To add tags to the registered servers, use the

-- Operating system: We currently only support Ubuntu 16.04 and it needs to be freshly installed on your server.
+- Operating system: We currently support Ubuntu 16.04 and Ubuntu 18.04.
+The OS needs to be freshly installed on your server.

 - Connection: For security reasons, Cloud 66 only connects to your server using your secure keys on port 22.